fixermark/frc-2024-field-server/README.md

-# FRC 2024 field logic server
+b# FRC 2024 field logic server

+# Requirements
+* Tk (for field server user interface).
+In Ubuntu, this can be installed by `sudo apt-get install python3-tk`

 # Setup
 **TODO**